Louisiana Flood: DHS Johnson enroute, Obama update, AG Sec. Strain, Response Panel set Thursday

 LANO will host a Disaster Response Panel with presenters from Volunteer Louisiana, United Way, Salvation Army, LSU Law School and more on Thursday, August 18that the Crowne Plaza in Baton Rouge.
 This panel will discuss current disaster response efforts and next steps as they relate to Louisiana's nonprofits.

-If you would like to attend this panel, please This email address is being protected from spambots.
-You need JavaScript enabled to view it.&">register//www.lano.org/link.asp?
+If you would like to attend this panel, please register//www.lano.org/link.asp?

 LANO has also created a Forum through our network for nonprofit organizations to share information, resources and needs.
-You can access this forum by This email address is being protected from spambots.
-You need JavaScript enabled to view it.&">clicking//www.lano.org/link.asp?
+You can access this forum by clicking//www.lano.org/link.asp?
 Please know that you must be signed into our system to post to the forum.

 FROM LA.
 BUDGET PROJECT